BrazilPowered/docker-dotnet/README.md

 ## Task 1a: Build your Web-App Image

 Your first task will be to build an image for our web app ui.
 Let's use the following requirements
+1. Place the Dockerfile in /docker/web
-1. Use a Multi-Stage Build
+2. Use a Multi-Stage Build
-2. Use the dotnet-framework version 4.7.2-sdk as the Base Image for your build-server image
+3. Use the dotnet-framework version 4.7.2-sdk as the Base Image for your build-server image
-3. In each stage, define "powershell" as your default SHELL using the following args in exec form: "-Command", "$ErrorActionPreference = 'Stop';"
+4. In each stage, define "powershell" as your default SHELL using the following args in exec form: "-Command", "$ErrorActionPreference = 'Stop';"

 For your Build-Server stage:
 1. Use the "C:\src" folder as your container's Working Directory